What are Body Language Pacifiers?

 Reading Pacifier Body Language

 There is a lot to cover when discussing pacifying body language communication .
 Learning to read body language and microexpressions can be complex, but it doesn’t have to be difficult.
-If you want to learn how to uncover a person’s true thoughts and feelings, John English offers a Reading Others Workshop.
+If you want to learn how to uncover a person’s true thoughts and feelings, John English offers a Reading Others Workshop: Discover Truth About Lies.
 There is limited space for this powerful two-day workshop on reading others and learning to make sense of truth and lies.